 We sourced rate data from insurer filings via Quadrant Information Services.
 Full coverage policies reflect 100/300/100 liability limits, comprehensive and collision coverage and a $1,000 deductible.

 Minimum coverage reflects Massachusetts's mandated minimums of $25,000 bodily injury per person, $50,000 bodily injury per accident, $30,000 property damage, $8,000 personal injury protection and $25,000/$50,000 uninsured motorist coverage.
 Rates are updated monthly to reflect the most current available data.
-To learn more about how MoneyGeek analyzes car insurance costs, see our auto insurance methodology.
+Read more about how MoneyGeek analyzes car insurance costs in our auto insurance methodology.

 About Mark Fitzpatrick